 Invisalign clear braces are made by taking impressions, or casts, of your teeth and mouth.
 These impressions are then sent to a lab where a set of plastic braces designed to straighten and align your teeth are created.

 When a brace is worn over the teeth, it exerts pressure on specific teeth to fix bad bites.
 This pressure slowly straightens teeth by moving them into a new alignment.
 In this way, Invisalign works the same way as traditional braces.

 FEEL YOUR CLEAR BRACES GIVING YOU STRAIGHT TEETH

-The reason it feels this way is that the aligner is not shaped to fit your teeth.
-The aligner is actually shaped to fit the alignment that your teeth need to have at the end of a two week period when you are finished wearing the aligner.
+The reason it feels this way is that the aligner is not shaped to fit your teeth as they are right now.
+Instead, the aligner is shaped to fit the alignment that your teeth need to have at the end of a two week period when you are finished wearing the aligner.

 Each aligner is designed specifically for only one step of the treatment.
-When the aligners are made they are created on an individual dental cast.
+When the aligners are made, they are created on an individual dental cast.
 The alignment on the single cast represents only one stage in your total treatment to straighten teeth.

 ATTACHMENTS FOR INVISALIGN

 In order to address these types of problems, your Invisalign dentist will place an attachment on the tooth or teeth in question.
-By bonding a dot onto certain teeth, the aligner can be anchored in a position that helps to direct the pressure of the aligner more effectively to the affected tooth being treated.
+By bonding a dot onto certain teeth, the aligner can be anchored into a position that helps to direct the pressure of the aligner more effectively to the tooth being treated.